viernes, 1 de diciembre de 1989

 (Pintura del artista ruso Vladimir Volegov)

-in the cruel memory of your harmonious voice
+in the cruel memory of your harmonious voice,

 miércoles, 5 de julio de 1989